regolith-labs/ore-cli/README.md

 - `RPC`: Select the RPC URL to use.
 Options: `mainnet`, `devnet`, or a custom URL.
 Default is `devnet`.
 - `BUFFER_TIME`: Set the buffer time.
-- `THREAD`: Set the number of threads to use.
+- `CORES`: Set the number of CORES to use.

 ### Wallet Mapping